 7. No-code/Low code development

 Low code is a technique for creating applications that transform coding from written to visual.
-Low code uses a model-driven, drag-and-drop interface rather than a technical coding environment.
+It uses a model-driven, drag-and-drop interface rather than a technical coding environment.
 Low code allows developers of all experience levels to create value-driven corporate business applications, including professionals, novices, subject matter experts, business stakeholders, and decision-makers.
 Low-code case management or workflow systems, chatbots, virtual assistants, and marketing-specific tools are examples of LC/NC products.

 8. Content Personalization with Machine Learning